 (A) The Board requires pubic and private project sponsors to place a credit sign at facilities developed with a Marine Board grant.
-The use of any federal Clean Vessel Act funds require placement of a credit sign at the facility indicating use of federal funds;
+The use of any federal Clean Vessel Act or Boating Infrastructure Grant funds requires placement of a credit sign at the facility indicating use of federal funds.

-(B) The sponsor shall place a standard logo pumpout and/or dump station sign at each facility developed with grant funds;
+(B) The sponsor shall place a standard logo pumpout and/or dump station sign at each facility developed with grant funds.